In Denmark, there are a variety of ways to identify a party’s assets, depending on the type of asset in question.

-The case portal of the Danish courts
+The Case Portal of the Danish Courts

-As stated, one of the most recent digitalisation initiatives was the introduction of the case portal, which was implemented at the end of 2017 under the authority of Act no. 1867 of 29 December 2015.
+As stated above, one of the most recent digitalisation initiatives was the introduction of the case portal, which was implemented at the end of 2017 under the authority of Act No 1867 of 29 December 2015.
 The case portal is the digital case handling portal of the Danish courts through which all civil cases are to be brought and handled.
 This means that civil lawsuits are handled digitally, and exclusively so, and that cases no longer exist in hard copy in the court system.
 All communication between the parties and the court, as well as exchanges of documents, including pleadings with exhibits, court records and the judgment itself must be uploaded via the portal.

 One of the practical consequences of using the case portal is that any contact with the court that does not take place through the case portal will not interrupt the limitation period if the case and the party are subject to the digital case handling requirement.

 A digital message on the case portal is deemed to be received by the court at the moment at which the message can be read and processed by the court.
-It is of no matter whether the court in fact reads or processes the message, see section 148a(2) of the Administration of Justice Act.
+It is of no matter whether the court in fact reads or processes the message, see Section 148a(2) of the Administration of Justice Act.

 As a clear basic principle, it is mandatory to use the case portal.
-The court may refuse to process a case that is received by post or by e-mail, see section 148a of the Administration of Justice Act.
+The court may refuse to process a case that is received by post or by e-mail, see Section 148a of the Administration of Justice Act.
 However, there are certain exceptions.

 First, the case portal only covers cases processed under the civil procedure rules.
 Enforcement law cases, including appeals against the rulings of the bailiff's court, will not, as a general rule, be subject to the digital case handling requirement.
 This means that enforcement cases are still submitted and handled by the bailiff's court as usual.
-However, the Minister of Justice is, under section 148a(8) of the Administration of Justice Act, authorised to lay down rules to the effect that appeals against the rulings of the bailiff's court must be lodged via the case portal.
+However, the Minister of Justice is, under Section 148a(8) of the Administration of Justice Act, authorised to lay down rules to the effect that appeals against the rulings of the bailiff's court must be lodged via the case portal.
 This authorisation has not yet been exploited.
 However, interim prohibitory and mandatory injunctions are subject to the digital case handling requirement since they do not fall within the ambit of enforcement law, see Part 40 of the Administration of Justice Act.

-The digital service of notices has long been possible under section 156b of the Administration of Justice Act, as long as the recipient acknowledges receipt of the notice.
-Under the simplified digital service process of section 156b of the Administration of Justice Act, a notice is deemed to have been served when the notice, or the message to which it was attached, has been opened or otherwise processed.
-In this connection it should be noted that work is in progress on the existing enforcement system with the objective of enabling service directly from the system as a simplified digital service in accordance with section 156c of the Administration of Justice Act.
+The digital service of notices has long been possible under Section 156b of the Administration of Justice Act, as long as the recipient acknowledges receipt of the notice.
+Under the simplified digital service process of Section 156b of the Administration of Justice Act, a notice is deemed to have been served when the notice, or the message to which it was attached, has been opened or otherwise processed.
+In this connection it should be noted that work is in progress on the existing enforcement system with the objective of enabling service directly from the system as a simplified digital service in accordance with Section 156c of the Administration of Justice Act.
 Although enforcement proceedings are not processed via the case portal, it will still be possible to serve a notice through the simplified digital service process.

 To gain access to the case portal, the parties must have a "digital signature" in order to log on to the portal.
 A digital signature requires a Danish civil registration number or a Danish company registration number; people and business undertakings that are unable to meet these requirements cannot use the case portal.
 It is explicitly stated in the list of exemptions that business undertakings are not exempted from the requirement unless they reside abroad.
 Likewise, a party with a representative who is able to handle the case digitally will not be exempt from the requirement.
 This means that a foreign party assisted by a Danish attorney must, as a general rule, use the case portal.

-The court's decision that a case (or part thereof) is not to be brought or handled via the case portal may be appealed and is subject to the same rules as decisions made during the pre-trial procedure, see section 389a(1) of the Administration of Justice Act.
+The court's decision that a case (or part thereof) is not to be brought or handled via the case portal may be appealed and is subject to the same rules as decisions made during the pre-trial procedure, see Section 389a(1) of the Administration of Justice Act.

 Requests for the enforcement of decisions in Denmark must still be lodged with the bailiff's court, not through the case portal.
 Any changes in this respect will require an amendment of the Administration of Justice Act.
 Foreign parties will only be required to use the case portal in connection with civil cases before the Danish courts if they engage a representative who meets the conditions for access to the portal.
-At this stage, the case portal is therefore of little relevance to cases on enforcement of decisions.
+At this stage, the case portal is therefore of little relevance to cases on the enforcement of decisions.

 The Danish courts currently publish copies of selected judgments directly on their websites, but there is no public database containing Danish judgments.
 Citizens, attorneys and other interested parties must, in most cases, use private databases or order a specific judgment directly from the court at a price of DKK175.

-It follows from the preparatory works (Bill no. 22 of 7 October 2015) that the database will initially only include judgments delivered in civil cases, but, in the long term, it is expected to include judgments in criminal cases.
+It follows from the preparatory works (Bill No 22 of 7 October 2015) that the database will initially only include judgments delivered in civil cases, but, in the long term, it is expected to include judgments in criminal cases.
 Likewise, rulings and orders will not initially be included in the database.
 With the reference to civil cases, the legislature has (at least provisionally) decided to exempt decisions made by the bailiff's courts, the probate courts and the Registration Court, whose judgments will not be published in the database.
-The Court Administration is, under section 9a(4) of the Court Administration Act, authorised to decide which judgments are to be included in the database.
+The Court Administration is, under Section 9a(4) of the Court Administration Act, authorised to decide which judgments are to be included in the database.

 As stated, the decisions of the bailiff's courts on enforcement will not (initially) be included in the judgment database.
-However, judgments delivered by the Danish courts – including judgments on enforcement – will be included.
+However, judgments delivered by the Danish courts, including judgments on enforcement, will be included.